Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ![Spy Dense](/assets/images/sparse_matrix_spy_dense.png?raw=true)

 ### Scipy CSR
-Now we have a dense matrix called *dataset*.
+Now we have a dense-type matrix called *dataset*.
 We already know it is very sparse so let's go ahead and transform it with Scipy's CSR.
-Note: CSR is but one of many options.
-Consult the docs for other implementations.
+[Note: CSR is but one of many options; consult the docs for other implementations.]
 ```
 from scipy.sparse import csr_matrix
 sparse_dataset = csr_matrix(dataset)